 There are three main types of water treatment objectives.

-Wastewater purification process.
+This is the process of purifying wastewater.
 It removes substances and foreign substances that are harmful to nature from factory effluent and domestic wastewater.

 Making water for domestic use from river water and groundwater (water purification treatment)